-We collected all of cash base rent obligations during the first quarter of 2020.
-As of April 28, 2020, we have collected approximately 98% of all April cash base rent obligations.
+As of July 27, 2020, we have collected approximately 99% of all July cash base rent obligations.
 In April 2020, we granted rent deferrals to three tenants representing approximately 2% of total portfolio rents.
 The agreements with these tenants include current partial payment in exchange for rent deferrals of varying terms with deferred amounts to be paid by the respective tenant back to us, for the period starting in July 2020 and ending through March 2021.
 In connection with one of the rent deferrals, we were able to obtain short term mortgage payment relief from our lender on the loan associated with those properties.
+We collected all cash base rent obligations during the first half of 2020 that were not subject to rent deferral agreements.
 We may pursue additional loan relief agreements in the future.
 We have received and may receive additional rent modification requests in future periods from our tenants.
 However, we are unable to quantify the outcomes of the negotiation of relief packages, the success of any tenant's financial prospects or the amount of relief requests that we will ultimately receive or grant.
-We believe that we have a diverse tenant base, and specifically, we do not have significant exposure to tenants in the retail, hospitality, airlines, and oil & gas industries.
+We believe that we have a diverse tenant base, and specifically, we do not have significant exposure to tenants in the retail, hospitality, airlines, and oil and gas industries.
 These industries, among certain others, have generally been severely impacted by the COVID-19.
+Additionally, our properties are located in 28 states, which we believe mitigates our exposure to economic issues, including as a result of COVID-19, in any one geographic market or area.

 We believe we currently have adequate liquidity in the near term, and we believe the availability on our Credit Facility is sufficient to cover all near term debt obligations and operating expenses.
-We are in compliance with all of our debt covenants, and we amended our Credit Facility within the past nine months to increase our borrowing capacity.
+We are in compliance with all of our debt covenants, and we amended our Credit Facility within the past twelve months to increase our borrowing capacity.
 We have had numerous conversations with lenders and do not believe there will be a credit freeze in the near term.
-Public equity markets have been volatile as of recent, and we do not anticipate using our at the market programs until there is more stability in our share price.
 We continue to monitor our portfolio and intend to maintain a reasonably conservative liquidity position for the foreseeable future.